TianYao12/nba/README.md

 Clicking on each player displays the player's face and his statistics from the various season, with an interactive graph that displays his statistics.

-Data is web scraped from stats.nba.com and stored in **MongoDB** database and **Next.js API routes** handles interactions with MongoDB and the public API, while static site regeneration is used for fast loading.
+Data is web scraped from **stats.nba.com** and stored in **MongoDB** database and **Next.js API routes** handles interactions with MongoDB and the public API, while static site regeneration is used for fast loading.

+User authentication is done with **NextAuth, sessions, and MongoDB**